amfibiya17/amfibiya17/README.md

 My name is Slava and I am looking for a Junior Software Engineer role.

-I’m currently studing at Makers Academy and working on some projects and challenges.
+I’m currently studying at Makers Academy and working on some projects and challenges.
 Please check the links below.

 <!-- - [caterpillar game](https://caterpillar-game.herokuapp.com/)